 To find a reliable exchange where you can start an account, just use our Exchange Filters and we'll help you find the right platform for you.

-BaseFEX is a cryptocurrency futures exchange (i.e. you can trade on your hunch that Bitcoin is going up or down).
-It has been developed by professionals using “cutting-edge technologies” from the world wide web.
-According to the company, these new technologies outperforms the obsolete technical set-ups that are so common in the finance industry.
+BaseFEX is an exchange from the Seychelles.
+It has been active since 2018.
+It is a crypto futures exchange (i.e. you can trade on your hunch that Bitcoin is going up or down).
+It has been developed by pros using “cutting-edge technologies” from the world wide web.
+According to the company, these new technologies are better than the obsolete technical set-ups that are so common in the finance industry.

-The CEO of BaseFEX is a man named Jesse Wu, and the CTO is Issac Zeng.
-Other than that, there is no information on this cryptocurrency exchange’s website on the identities of the team members.
+The CEO of BaseFEX is a man named Jesse Wu, and the CTO is Isaac Zeng.

 BaseFEX Trading fees

 Many exchanges charge what we call taker fees, from the takers, and what we call maker fees, from the makers.
 Takers are the people removing liquidity from the order book by accepting already placed orders, and makers are the ones placing those orders.
 The main alternative to this is to simply charge “flat” fees.
 Flat fees mean that the exchange charges the taker and the maker the same fee.

 As most exchanges that offer derivatives trading, this exchange offers a “maker discount”.
 They charge takers 0.06% and makers 0.02%.

 0.06% for takers and 0.02% for makers is competitive and a consumer friendly fee model.

 BaseFEX Withdrawal fees